pabtomas/dotfiles/navy/SPEC.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
 - **description**: A list of Body objects.
-A request will be send to the Docker Engine for each element in this list.
-Each element in this list must match required (and optional) parameters used by the selected Docker Engine API request.
+A Request will be send to the Docker Engine for each element in this list.
+Each element in this list must match required (and optional) parameters used by the selected Docker Engine API Request.

 ### `Request.register`